The admistrative bodies of the Foundation are:

 Dean and President of the Board of MIP Politecnico di Milano from 2015 to 2019.

 He was the Chairman of the executive board of ACE, Alliance of Chinese and European Business Schools, during the period 2016-2018.
 He has been a member of the managing committee of ASFOR, the Italian association for management education, and of AIDI (the Italian Association of Professors in Industrial Systems Engineering).
 He is a member of the International Advisory Committee of Beijing Jiaotong School of Management and Xi’an Jiaotong School of Management in China and of ESSCA Business School (France), EADA (Spain), and of the SEB of Ljubljana University (Slovenia) in Europe.
 He is a member of the management board of ANIMP (the Italian Association of Industrial Plant Engineering).
-At Politecnico di Milano he’s member of the board of directors of PoliHUB and MIP.
+At Politecnico di Milano he’s member of the board of directors of MIP.
 He is a member of the board of directors (independent director) of two medium-sized Italian multinational companies in the machinery industry.
-He is also the author of six books (in Italian) and more than 120 scientific papers for international journals or conferences.
+He is also the author of seven books (in Italian and English) and more than 120 scientific papers for international journals or conferences.

 President Emeritus of Fondazione Politecnico di Milano